 If so, consider joining the CURC Board of Directors.

 CURC is 501(c)(3) non-profit organization governed by an all-volunteer 12-member Board.
-Members serve 3-year terms, with seats currently open for both full 3-year and partial 2-year terms.
+Members serve 3-year terms.
 Board Members:

 - Set strategic direction for the organization

 - Manage the organization’s business affairs

 - Act as organizational ambassadors at conferences and other professional gatherings

 Day-to-day program management is provided by our program coordinator, including membership services, program development, sponsor coordination, management of website, social media and other communications.

 - Contribute to the planning and implementation of CURC programs and activities,

 - participate in a monthly Board conference call,

 - serve on governance and program committees, and